sing-lab/super-resolution/README.md

 ## Differences with original SRGAN paper

-In addition to the SRGAN paper, we added here when creating low resolution images from high resolution images:
+In addition to the SRGAN paper bicubic interpolation, we added here when creating low resolution images from high resolution images:
-- random jpeg compression
+- Random JPEG compression
-- random horizontal or vertical flip
+- Random horizontal or vertical flip

 To remove unpleasant checkerboarder artifacts from reconstructed images, we used ICNR initialization for the subpixel convolutional block, see [this article](https://arxiv.org/abs/1707.02937).